Africans in Hawaii: 20th century

 By 1910 there were still only 695 Africans in Hawaii, of whom 537 were multiracial.
 Following the Overthrow of the Hawaiian Monarchy by White plantation elites, an unofficial race-class system was established with "Whites" at the top, "Browns" in the middle, and "Yellows" at the bottom.
 Fortunately for the Africans, their dark skin categorized them as "Brown" people, a category mostly comprising Hawaiians and Polynesians.
 This allowed them to ascend to the working and middle classes.
 Since annexation, the immigration barriers were lifted and attempts were made to bring laborers of African descent from Tennessee, Mississippi, and Alabama to Hawaii to work the sugarcane plantations.
 Since the logistics of getting Africans to Hawaii proved too difficult to make them a practical source of labor, only 300 made the journey.
 Many did not stay on plantations after their contracts expired, finding Hawaii's plantation life deplorable.
 Although they considered themselves better off returning to the plantations of the Southern United States, most could not afford the cost of leaving Hawaii.
 Despite the horrid conditions at the bottom of society, most Africans were acquainted with the Western world either from life in the United States or in Colonial Africa.
 As Hawaii was Americanized during the Territorial period, Africans could identify opportunities that went unnoticed by other groups not acquainted with the Western system.
 Many skilled African-Americans immigrated to escape the racism on the mainland and not be denied work in their trade or profession.
 Although racial hostilities existed with Whites, Whites were a minority.
 Alice A. Ball earned her master's degree at the University of Hawaii and taught there as a chemistry instructor.
-She discovered the Ball Method a symptomatic treatment for leprosy that bears her namesake.
-One of the most iconic figures was Hawaii born Peter Hose (1881–1925) known as the "Hula Cop" joined the Honolulu Police Department becoming the first police officer of African ancestry in Hawaii, where he served for 18 years.
+She discovered the Ball's Method, a symptomatic treatment for leprosy that bears her namesake.
+One of the most iconic figures was Hawaii-born Peter Hose (1881–1925) known as the "Hula Cop" joined the Honolulu Police Department becoming the first police officer of African ancestry in Hawaii, where he served for 18 years.